DFID/dcm-graph/README.md

 #############################################
 # Follow below changes for version 4.0+
 # run the following command to generate the necesssary certificates.
 Please use the dns name that you had used inside your azure vm setup.
-# $ openssl req -newkey rsa:2048 -nodes -keyout private.key -x509 -days 365 -out public.crt
+# $ sudo openssl req -newkey rsa:2048 -nodes -keyout private.key -x509 -days 365 -out public.crt
 # Run the following commands to copy the generated certificates into the neo4j certificates folder
 # $ sudo cp private.key /var/lib/neo4j/certificates/
 # $ sudo cp public.crt /var/lib/neo4j/certificates/